 Sharing women's lived experience and expertise

-Building awareness and understanding by working with journalists and documentary makers in a range of media
+- Building awareness and understanding by working with journalists and producers in a range of media

 - Her Majesty's Prison and Probation Service

 - The Ministry of Justice

 - Care Quality Commission

 - Public Health England